 6 The R API: entry points for C code

-There are a large number of entry points in the R executable/DLL that can be called from C code (and some that can be called from Fortran code).
+There are a large number of entry points in the R executable/DLL that can be called from C code (and a few that can be called from Fortran code).
 Only those documented here are stable enough that they will only be changed with considerable notice.

 The recommended procedure to use these is to include the header file R.h in your C code by